zamweis/ethminer-autostart-windows-and-linux/windows/README.md

 Now we can add the task to the batchfile.
 This is the command needed `C:\Windows\System32\schtasks.exe /RUN /TN YourFolderName\YourTaskName`.
 It is located in the second line of the batchfile.
 Note that you might need to modify your foldername and taskname.
 Here we used `Mining` and `MSIAfterburner`.

+You might want to test the command in a terminal to make sure you made no mistake.
+You should notice that MSI Afterburner is started with a specific profile active.

 ## Autostart mining at login

 You might want to autologin into your system so that you only need to turn on your computer.
 Here is a [link](https://docs.microsoft.com/en-us/troubleshoot/windows-server/user-profiles-and-logon/turn-on-automatic-logon) how it can be done.